jitendramishra1024/EVA5B2/S4/README.md

 #S4

-MNIST  DATA
+MNIST  DATA WITH CONSTRAINTS

-99.4% validation accuracy
+1.99.4% validation accuracy

-Less than 20k Parameters
+2.Less than 20k Parameters

-You can use anything from above you want.
+3.You can use anything from above you want.

-Less than 20 Epochs
+4.Less than 20 Epochs

-No fully connected layer
+5.No fully connected layer